Demolition Man (film): Music

-The title theme is a heavier remix of the song originally recorded by Grace Jones and written by Sting during his time as frontman for The Police.
-The song was first released in March 1981, as an advance single from Jones's fifth album, Nightclubbing.
-Sting released an EP featuring this song and other live tracks, entitled Demolition Man.

 Elliot Goldenthal composed the score for the film.
 It was his second big Hollywood project after the Alien³ score.

 The two commercial jingles, which are not part of the soundtrack, include the jingle from the 1967 commercial "Armour Hot Dogs" sung by Sandra Bullock and Benjamin Bratt in the police car, and the jingle from the 1960s commercial "Jolly Green Giant" sung by Dan Cortese in the Taco Bell restaurant.

 The theme song "Love Boat" of the series of the same name, which is also not part of the soundtrack, was played by Sandra Bullock as a romantic background music in her apartment before the "virtual sex" between her and Sylvester Stallone.

 Reception

 Box office

 The film debuted at No. 1 at the box office.
-Demolition Man grossed $58,055,768 by the end of its box office run in North America and $159,055,768 worldwide.
+Demolition Man grossed $58 million by the end of its box office run in North America and a total of $159 million worldwide.

 Film critic Roger Ebert was asked why this film was considered a success, but Last Action Hero was considered a disappointment, despite similar budgets and box office grosses.
 Ebert concluded it was due to expectations, and that the film was seen as a comeback for Stallone whose career had been flagging, whereas Schwarzenegger failed to live up to his previous record breaking successes.

 In 2017, Sylvester Stallone's loan-out company filed a lawsuit against Warner Bros. over the disbursement of profits from the film.
 The lawsuit was settled in 2019.